323 FRIDAY 15 MAY 2015

 NYC – Alicia Morton, Audra McDonald, Victor Garber, Andrea McArdle

-You would think that this is a song I would have placed on the list sooner.
+You would think this is a song I would have placed on the list sooner.
 The thing is that I have five or six versions of this song in my iTunes Library.
-I’ve settled for this one, from the 1999 TV movie because it features Victor Garber, an actor who is so easy to watch, and Audra McDonald – I haven’t included enough of her on the list.
+I’ve settled for this one from the 1999 TV movie because it features Victor Garber, an actor who is so easy to watch, and Audra McDonald – I haven’t included enough of her on the list.

 I love how optimistic NYC is.
-If you compare it to the other New York song that came out in 1977 – “Theme From New York, New York” by Kander and Ebb; NYC is perhaps more free and hopeful.
-While “Theme From New York, New York” may be about someone who’s coming to New York with a plan on how to make it there, NYC is about someone coming to live in the big city without any plans.
+If you compare it to the other New York song that came out in 1977 – “Theme From New York, New York” by Kander and Ebb; NYC is perhaps more accessible and hopeful.
+While “Theme From New York, New York” may be about someone coming to New York with a plan on how to make it there, NYC is about someone coming to live in the big city without any plans.
 Who needs plans?
 The newcomer offers herself up as a blank canvas for NYC to brush its own strokes of vibrancy.
-She’s a piece of clay waiting to be sculpted by the City.
+She’s a piece of clay waiting to be sculpted by the city.
 She’ll be happy and content with whatever New York City makes out of her.
 She’s property of NYC.

 The song offers one of my favourite lyrics of all the songs I’ve picked so far.
 NYC!
 Tomorrow a penthouse, that’s way up high.
 Tonight, the “Y”.
 Why not?
 It’s NYC

 Song Title: NYC – 1977 Artist: Alicia Morton, Audra McDonald, Victor Garber, Andrea McArdle Genre: Musical Composer: Charles Strouse Lyrics: Martin Charnin Album: Annie (TV Original Soundtrack)

 Favourite Lyrics: Tomorrow a penthouse / That’s way up high / Tonight / The “Y” / Why not? / It’s NYC